MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/known-issues-security.md

 Use this topic to help you troubleshoot and resolve security and identity-related issues in AKS on Azure Stack HCI.

-## KVA certificate needs to be deleted if KVA certificate expired after 60 days
+## Delete KVA certificate if expired after 60 days

 KVA certificate expires after 60 day if no upgrade is performed.